 WPML’s improved Advanced Translation Editor adds a number of important features which will dramatically reduce the amount of time it takes to properly translate your website.

-Not only is translating your content easier, but multi-language WordPress plugin – WPML ensures you new pages automatically use the same design as the master language, saving you even more time.
+Not only is translating your content easier, but WPML ensures your new pages automatically use the same design as the master language, saving you even more time.

 Here are the new features of Advanced Translation Editor: